Authentic Spanish Paella Recipes: Unstirred Delight!

 Traditional paella Valenciana grew in popularity and spread throughout Spain and internationally, thanks to regional expositions.

 I’d love to know what your favorite variation is.
 If you're unsure, there's a list of some of the most popular recipes below.
+Or just check the paella recipes down this page.

 Table with paella outside in the garden